da-phil/SDC-Traffic-Sign-Classifier-Project/writeup_template.md

 #### Model selection

 The first choice of course was the recommended LeCun5 network from the course material.
-It delivered a validation accuracy of around 90% while using unmodified training data but didn't really generalize well on new images.
+It delivered a validation accuracy of slightly above 90% while using unmodified training data but didn't really generalize well on new images.
-Besides it was impossible to get a validation accuracy higher than approx. 80% on the augmented dataset.

 In order to enable the network to learn more features and generalize better I added one more convolution + max pooling layer and increased the depth of the convolution layers.